Applications are invited under five categories:

 • The entrant is a legal resident of Ireland; and is only open to residents of the 26 counties of the Republic of Ireland.

-• The entrant’s business must be at least 51% women-owned and operate their business in Ireland
+• The entrant’s business must be at least 51% women-owned and operate their business in the Republic of Ireland

 • The entrant’s business must have a minimum annual revenue of €10K or more

-• The entrant’s business must have been operating for at least one (1) year
+• The entrant’s business must have been operating for at least six (6) months

-• The entrant must have a legitimate and compelling digital presence such as a website, online ordering function or platform, social media presence or can accept digital payments
+• The entrant must have a legitimate and compelling digital presence such as a website, online ordering function or platform, social media presence and must accept digital payments